Teradata/developer-resources/docs/advanced/quickstart/docker-install-ai-unlimited-jupyter.md

 # Run the manager and JupyterLab using Docker

 The AI Unlimited manager orchestrates the engine's deployment and includes a web-based user interface for monitoring projects.
-You'll also use it to set up AI Unlimited.
+And the manager is where you'll set up AI Unlimited.

-***How can we make clear that their user and project info repo gets created as part of this process?***
+Installing the manager also creates a Git repository for user and project information.

 You'll use [Docker Compose](https://docs.docker.com/compose/) to run the AI Unlimited manager and JupyterLab, with the AI Unlimited Jupyter Kernel, locally in containers.